Dipolar interactions between domains in lipid monolayers at the air-water interface: Results and Discussions

 As expected $f^p_0$ is always larger than $f_0$.
 Therefore, even if a good agreement is achieved, fitting the experimental data with the point dipole model leads to an overestimated value of the dipolar repulsion.
-For the monolayer with $\phi=0.20$, fitted with $f^p_0 = 6.6 R_{eff}/(k_BT)$, a dipolar repulsion $\sigma/\sqrt{\epsilon} = 1.6\times 10^{-12}C/m$ would result, that is $45\%$ larger than the one calculated with the full dipolar density model (see Table~\ref{tabla2}).
+For the monolayer with $\phi=0.20$, fitted with $f^p_0 = 6.6 R_{eff}/(k_BT)$, a dipolar repulsion $\sigma/\sqrt{\epsilon^*} = 1.6\times 10^{-12}C/m$ would result, which is $45\%$ larger than the one calculated with the full dipolar density model (see Table~\ref{tabla2}).

-Due to the point dipole model simplicity, it is worthwhile to look for a correspondence between both models.
-With this purpose, we determined the effective interaction strenght, $f^p_0$, for a set of $f_0$ at three different area fractions.
-For the range of parameters of interest the relation between $f^p_0$ and $f_0$, as can be seen in Fig.~\ref{f0p_f0d}.
+Due to the simplicity of the point dipole model, it is worth looking for a correspondence between both models.
+With this purpose, we determined the effective interaction strength, $f^p_0$, for a set of $f_0$ at three different area fractions.
+For the range of parameters of interest the relation between $f^p_0$ and $f_0$ can be seen in Fig.~\ref{f0p_f0d}.

-This figure can be helpful for selecting the appropiate $f^p_0$ in order to compute the structural properties of a monolayer by only performing simulations based on the simpler point dipole model.
-Alternatively, if the experimental pair correlation function is modeled by the point dipole approximation, the value of $\sigma/\sqrt{\epsilon}$ can be calculated using the corresponding $f_0$ estimated from this figure.
+This figure can be helpful for selecting the appropriate $f^p_0$ in order to compute the structural properties of a monolayer by performing simulations based only on the simpler point dipole model.
+Alternatively, if the experimental pair correlation function is modeled by the point dipole approximation, the value of $\sigma/\sqrt{\epsilon^*}$ can be calculated using the corresponding $f_0$ estimated from this figure.